i-nikhil/VertexChatApp/README.md

 - Create a new Run Configuration -> Application.
 - Main class: io.vertx.core.Launcher
 - Program arguments: run org.example.MainVerticle
-- VM options (optional to suppress native-access warnings): --enable-native-access=ALL-UNNAMED
 - Use project classpath/module and Run.

 ## Expected lifecycle:

-- The application deploys verticles (e.g. UserVerticle) which print startup logs and use the Vert.x EventBus.
+- The application deploys verticles which print startup logs and use the Vert.x EventBus.

 ## What UserVerticle does:

 - Generates a unique user id (UUID) on start.
 - Initializes the Vert.x EventBus.
 - Registers a consumer on address USER_RECEIVE to print incoming messages.
-- Sends a JSON message to address SERVER with keys Sender and Message.
+- Sends a JSON message to address SERVER_PROPAGATION_TOPIC with keys Sender and Message.

 ## Output example: